 One of the nicest things about a popular destination like Miami Beach is that no matter where you go, you’ll always find things to do.
 This often includes the Miami Beach campgrounds themselves, with many offering awesome amenities like pools, rec centers, parks, and even waterparks.

 Do keep in mind that when you choose a park with lots of amenities, you’ll pay for it.
 If you plan to stay around the campground and use these added features, the extra cost should be worth it.
 But if you’re just looking for a home base to sleep between adventures, consider a campground with fewer frills.

-If you’re planning a trip to Miami Beach, the age-old saying of “location, location, location!” is undoubtedly flying through your mind.
-When visiting such a popular tourist destination, you have to carefully weigh location and amenities with your budget to ensure you have a good time.
+If you’re planning a trip to Miami Beach, the age-old saying “location, location, location!” is undoubtedly flying through your mind.
+When visiting such a popular tourist destination, you have to carefully weigh the location and amenities with your budget to ensure you have a good time.